JorgeCastilloPrz/JetpackComposeAndInternals/slides/lesson6.md

 ### State **hoisting**

-* `TextField` hoists its state.
+* `TextField` hoists its state
-* We must create and pass state to it.
+* We create and pass the state to it

 ```kotlin
 @Composable